farvaresh/Frequency-Range-of-Fourier-Phase-Space-as-a-Candidate-Code-for-Musical-Pitch-Structure/paper/README.md

 Original artwork was supplied as Windows EMF and converted to vector PDF (text preserved as embedded fonts, then cropped to content).

-## Editorial placeholders

-Items still to complete before submission are marked in red with `\ednote{}` in `main.tex` and `cover_letter.tex`: author names and affiliations, the repository/data DOIs, Author Contributions, and (in the letter) suggested reviewers.